 It’s always nice to be able to buy new equipment.
 You get a full warranty, for example, and a long lifespan based on every part being new.
-But there is also a higher const to consider, especially when compared to equipment that’s been reconditioned or refurbished.
+But there is also a higher cost to consider, especially when compared to equipment that’s been reconditioned or refurbished.
 But like anything that comes used, how do you judge the quality versus the savings?

 Sage Services Group, for example, sells refurbished patient monitoring equipment, including telemetry transmitters, EKG machines, touch screen panels, and bedside monitors.
 They’re a known entity in the field and are trusted to deliver quality equipment.
-And that’s great news since high-quality refurbished equipment will work just as well as its brand new counterparts.
+And that’s great news since high-quality refurbished patient equipment will work just as well as its brand new counterparts.

 Advantages of Refurbished Equipment